Free Case Evaluation

-Women with uterine (endometrial) or ovarian cancer, or uterine fibroids coupled with a total or partial hysterectomy or myomectomy/fibroidectomy (fibroid removal) who regularly used chemical hair straighteners and relaxers are filing hair straightener lawsuits against the manufacturers of those products.
+Women with uterine (endometrial) or ovarian cancer who regularly used chemical hair straighteners and relaxers are filing hair straightener lawsuits against the manufacturers of those products.

 If you are considering filing a hair straightener lawsuit, call us at 800-796-1636 or submit your case details online and someone will contact you shortly.
 You pay nothing unless your lawsuit is successful and you receive compensation.